About the Market & Meat Breeding Goat Project

 Expand for Market Goat Nominations at the County Fair.

 - Fill out the tag-in form.
 It is also available at the 4-H Extension website.

-- Tag Fees – There is a $3.00 fee for each tag.
-Audra will be collecting the fees and will be located mid aisle.
+- Tag Fees – There is a $4.00 fee for each tag.
+4-H Staff will collect the fees and will be located mid aisle.

 - Enter from the SOUTH fairground entrance to the Pole Barn

 - Left at the Pole Barn and around the North side of Barn A

 - LEFT on Midway down to BARN C